DDieterich/ODBCapture/docs/Capturing-Self-Build.md

 **Comprehensive**

 The solution needs to handle multiple integrated users/schemas.
 Many large Oracle databases have an entaglement of dependencies between schemas.
 Successfully extracting a single, buildable schema from this entaglement can be difficult.
-This solution must be able to successfully install co-dependent schema simultaneously.
+This solution must be able to successfull create and load co-dependent schema simultaneously.

 The solution needs to handle multiple Oracle object types.
 Many sophisticated Oracle databases take advantage of the wide range of object types available in the database, like Advanced Queues.
 This solution must handle a large list.